licton/lovelicton/content/pages/home_zone.md

 1. Make it safe and comfortable for people of all ages and abilities to walk in our neighborhood
 2. Reduce cut through traffic and speeding by keeping this traffic on the arterials (not increasing traffic on other neighborhood streets), while allowing neighbors to get to their homes, emergency access, deliveries, etc.
-3. Enhance the quality of life for neighbors and strengthen our community (one way to do this is integrating community art).
+3. Enhance the quality of life for neighbors and strengthen our community (one way to do this is by integrating community art).

 The pilot covers, and is looking for input from, the area north of 85TH, south of 92ND, west of I5 and east of Wallingford Ave.
 N.
 Below is a map of the area, as well as some of the ideas that have been proposed for the pilot: